 Community facilities are designed to achieve the principles and standards set out in the applicable ULDA guideline.

 3.3.8 Natural and cultural values

-Greater Flagstone UDA adjoins the Flinders Peak/Karawatha Bioregional Wildlife and Landscape Corridor.
-Significant regional environmental features within the UDA include:
+Greater Flagstone UDA adjoins the Flinders Peak/Karawatha Bioregional Wildlife and Landscape Corridor, and the waterways of Logan River, Flagstone Creek and Sandy Creek.
+These are significant environmental features within the region